higgsas/higgsas_geo_nodes_manual/docs/deformers.rst

 ************************************************************
 .. image:: images/bend.PNG

+Repository URL
+  The URL that contains the sources.
+Leave the automatically filled value.

 **Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
 It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_